sermo/guides/README.md

-# WorldOne Style Guides
+# SERMO Style Guides

-This repository contains a set of guidlines for writing code at WorldOne.
+This repository contains a set of guidlines for writing code at SERMO.